Elementary mathematics: Number sense and numeration

-To have a strong foundation in mathematics and to be able to succeed in the other strands students need to have a fundamental understanding of number sense and numeration.

 Spatial sense

 'Measurement skills and concepts' or 'Spatial Sense' are directly related to the world in which students live.
 Many of the concepts that students are taught in this strand are also used in other subjects such as science, social studies, and physical education In the measurement strand students learn about the measurable attributes of objects, in addition to the basic metric system.